konveyor/analyzer-lsp/docs/rules.md

 #### Provider Condition

 The analyzer engine enables multi-language source code analysis via something called as “providers”.
-A "provider" knows how to analyse the source code of a technology.
+A "provider" knows how to analyze the source code of a technology.
 It publishes what it can do with the source code in terms of "capabilities".

 A provider condition instructs the analyzer to invoke a specific "provider" and use one of its "capabilities".
 In general, it is of the form `<provider_name>.<capability>`: